Breijz/EisenSrc/readme.md

 ## Planned Improvements
 - Fix/Change the audio system to one based off of Miniaudio
     - Add DSP
-- Convert x86 ASM code to C99
+- ~~Convert x86 ASM code to C99~~
-    - Remove Lookup tables (these were used for optimizing the game on old CPUs, which are no longer needed)
+    - ~~Remove Lookup tables (these were used for optimizing the game on old CPUs, which are no longer needed)~~
+    - It appears this is not needed as Id shipped the code in C for AMD processors of the era.
-- Update OpenGL code to OpenGL 3.3
+- Update OpenGL code to OpenGL 4.1
     - Add RGB Lighting
     - Add Translucent Materials
 - Increase Engine Limits to be the same as GoldSource Engine Limits OR QSB Engine Limits; whichever is higher.